by Mimi Guarneri, MD, FACC

-This blood test reveals whether a person has already been exposed to Covid-19 by detecting specific antibodies unique to this virus in their blood.
+This blood test reveals whether a person has already been exposed to or vaccinated for Covid-19 by detecting specific antibodies unique to this virus in their blood.
 Doctors do not use antibody tests to diagnose current, active infection.
 The body takes time to produce antibodies, after all.

 Here at the Pearl, we use the antibody test with patients who report prior fever, cough, fatigue, and other Covid-19 symptoms.
 In fact, since we began testing in early April, we’ve found 40% of patients reporting these symptoms did test positive for Covid-19.